maxint-rd/MmlMusicPWM/README.md

 Arduino library to play MML music using a piezo speaker on an output pin.
 Implemented using the [MmlMusic](https://github.com/maxint-rd/MmlMusic) base library.

 ### Introduction
 MmlMusicPWM provides a means to play Music Macro Language sequences asynchronously.
-Where the Arduino tone() function allows for playing one single note, the MmlMusicPWM::play() method of can play an entire music score.<br>
+Where the Arduino tone() function allows for playing one single note, the MmlMusicPWM::play() method can play an entire music score.<br>
 It produces sound by means of a PWM signal on an output pin, which can be connected to a piezo speaker, or via an amplifier to a regular speaker.
 The music is played using a timer interrupt routine that changes the PWM frequency according the specific notes being played.
 This means we can do other things while the music keeps playing!

 ### Device independant base class